kavindyaS007/DeviceManagementSystem/README.md

 Database  : MySQL

 ## Features ;
-  1)  Add a device (with id, model, name, status, enrolled time) ** Status should be - "ENROLLED" or "ACTIVE" or "INACTIVE"
+  1)  Add a device (with id, model, name, status, enrolled time)
+      ** Status should be - "ENROLLED" or "ACTIVE" or "INACTIVE"
   3)  View all devices
+      i)    Display all the devices in a table
+      ii)   Devices can be filtered by searching them using 'Device Name', 'Device Model' and 'Device Status'
+      iii)  Filtered device count is display
   4)  View a device by Id
   5)  Update a device
   6)  Delete a device

 ## to Run;